+- a.
+The CM will complete a

+Compliance Violation Report in

+response to a report of violation(s)

+in any of the secured facilities

-SUMMARY OF ELEMENT STATE'S PLAN TO ADDRESS ELEMENT facilities listed in the Monitoring Universe.
-B. Prior to completing the Compliance Violation Report (The Compliance Violation Report refers to the report described in II.
-Investigation of this section), content is reviewed by CJPA's Executive Director before being forwarded to the facility's administration.
-C. The CM will conduct a stringent follow up on-site inspection at least twice a year at the reported facility.
-CM will also decide if the frequency of inspections or sitevisits will need to increase if deemed necessary.
+listed in the Monitoring Universe.

+- Prior to completing the Compliance Violation Report, content is reviewed by CJPA's Executive Director before being forwarded to the facility's administration.

+- c.
+The CM will conduct a stringent follow up on-site inspection at least twice a year at the reported facility.
+CM will also decide if the frequency of inspections or site-visits will need to increase if deemed necessary.